Medical Laboratory Science Faculty and Staff

-Kathy Kenwright, MS, MLS(ASCP)SI, MB joined the faculty in the UTHSC Clinical Laboratory Science Department in 2006.
+Kathy Kenwright, EdD, MLS(ASCP)SI, MB joined the faculty in the UTHSC Clinical Laboratory Science Department in 2006.
 Before entering academia, Dr. Kenwright worked in clinical and research labs at St. Francis Hospital, UTHSC, and Le Bonheur Children’s Hospital in Memphis.
 Her Medical Laboratory Science career began over 30 years ago as a Medical Laboratory Technician (MLT).
-After graduating from Jackson State Community College in Jackson, TN, Ms. Kenwright earned a Bachelor of Science degree in microbiology and a Master of Science degree in Education and a Doctor of Education from the University of Memphis.
+After graduating from Jackson State Community College in Jackson, TN, Dr. Kenwright earned a Bachelor of Science degree in Biology, a Master of Science degree in Education and a Doctor of Education from the University of Memphis.

-Ms Kenwright has been teaching Clinical Chemistry at the University of TN Health Science Center since 2007.
-She serves as a member of the Tennessee Medical Laboratory Board and former member of the review committee for programs accredited by the National Accrediting Agency for Clinical Laboratory Science (NAACLS).
+Dr. Kenwright teaches Clinical Chemistry and serves as Department Chair and Program Director.
+She is an active member of the Tennessee Medical Laboratory Board and former member of the review committee for programs accredited by the National Accrediting Agency for Clinical Laboratory Science (NAACLS).

 Leilani "Lani" Collins